yu3ma/FSFR2100_LLC_SMPS/README.md

 It is worth noticing that, if the converter is specified to deliver a peak output power (where output voltage regulation is to be maintained) greater than the maximum continuous output power for a limited time, the resonant tank must be designed for peak output power to make sure that it will not run in capacitive mode.
 Of course, its thermal design will consider only the maximum continuous power.
 In any case, whatever the converter specified, short-circuit conditions or, in general, overload conditions exceeding the maximum specified for the tank circuit, need to be handled with additional means, such as a current limitation circuit.

-Construction
-...

-Technical Specifications
+##Technical Specifications

 The converter specification data are the following:

-- Nominal input DC voltage: 390 V
+- Nominal input voltage: 325VDC (230VAC)
-- Input DC voltage range: from 320 to 420 V
-- Output voltages: 200 V at 1.6 A continuous current - 75 V at 1.0 A continuous current  - Resonance frequency: 120 kHz
+- Minimal input voltage: 295VDC (210VAC)
+- Maximal input voltage: 355VDC (250VAC)
+- Output voltage 1: +/-28V 3A
+- Output voltage 2: +/-18V 1A
+- Resonance frequency: 100 kHz
-- Max operating frequency: 150 kHz
+- Max operating frequency: 250 kHz
-- Delay time (L6599 datasheet): 270 ns
-- Foreseen half-bridge total stray capacitance (at node N): 350 pF